Get,

 • More frequent prenatal appointments and ultrasounds.

-• Hospital bed rest, medicines to avoid premature labour, steroid injections to assist the development of the baby’s lungs, and blood transfusions.
+• Hospital bed rest, medicines to avoid premature labor, steroid injections to assist the development of the baby’s lungs and blood transfusions.

 • Emergency C-section for heavy uncontrolled bleeding.

-• Admittance to the hospital’s labour and delivery unit for vaginal bleeding after 20 weeks.
+• Admittance to the hospital’s labor and delivery unit for vaginal bleeding after 20 weeks.

-• C-section delivery at 36 weeks for extreme blood loss or risk to maternal or foetal health.
+• C-section delivery at 36 weeks for extreme blood loss or risk to maternal or fetal health.

 Planned Delivery: